Coeur d'Alene, Friday, October 25

 Prize winning writer, Viet Thanh Nguyen, will deliver the IHC’s 16th Annual North Idaho Distinguished Humanities Lecture on Friday, October 25, 7:00 p.m., at the Coeur d’Alene Resort.

 The event is made possible in part by major support from Marc and Vicki Brinkmeyer and Idaho Forest Group.
 The IHC also is grateful for additional critical support for the event from Lewis-Clark State College, North Idaho College, University of Idaho, the Coeur d’Alene Press, and Idaho Public Television.

-Tickets are available by clicking HERE or by calling the IHC at (208) 345-5346.
-General tickets are $65 and Benefactor tickets are $130.
+This event is SOLD OUT.
+If you have any questions, please contact the IHC at (208) 345-5346.
 Benefactors are invited to a private pre-event reception with Nguyen at 5:00 p.m.
 The evening will begin with a no-host reception and silent auction at 6:00 p.m. at the Resort.
 Dinner will be served at 7:00 p.m., with Nguyen’s talk to follow.
 Nguyen’s books will be available onsite for signing afterwards.

 Viet Thanh Nguyen’s writing is bold, elegant, and fiercely honest.
 His remarkable debut novel, The Sympathizer, won the Pulitzer Prize, was a Dayton Literary Peace Prize winner, and made the finalist list for the PEN/Faulkner award.
 The Pulitzer Prize citation reads, “[The Sympathizer] is a layered immigrant tale told in the wry, confessional voice of a ‘man of two minds’—and two countries, Vietnam and the United States.”